jsstrn/intro-to-coding/README.md

 For this exercise you'll need to use TextEdit\* (Mac) or Notepad (Windows) to create a file, add the text you see below, and save it as `webpage.txt` on your Desktop.

+\* For Mac users, TextEdit will not allow you to save a file in `.txt` format by default.
+To do so, you'll have to change your default settings.
+Go to TextEdit preferences and select **plain text** under **Format**.

 ```txt
 This is my first web page